Selleo/stylelint-config-selleo/README.md

 3. Search for `stylelint`.
 4. Inside `Stylelint: Snippet` and `Stylelint: Validate` add `scss` or `sass`.

+Autofix on file save.
-Autofix on save file.
-Open VSCode settings in the `json` format and paste following rule
+1. Open VSCode settings in the `json` format
+2. Paste following rule at the end of file
 ```json
   "editor.codeActionsOnSave": {
 		"source.fixAll.stylelint": true